 About me

-Working primarily in the social history of science, I am also keenly interested in:
+Besides, I am also keenly interested in:

 • historical geographies of Victorian Britain